benchase33/blog_copy/_posts/2022-06-26-prop_scores.md

 image: https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/dag_3.png
 ---

-A PhD student collects some data about people’s weight from a hospital database.
-Some of the people were given an experimental drug, and the rest of the people were not given any medication.
-The student wants to know whether the experimental drug has a causal effect on people’s weight.
-The student does not know how the hospital determined which patients received the drug.
-In this example, confounding is going to be a serious concern because there are likely factors that influenced both the treatment assignment and an individual’s weight.
-Check out a hypothetical DAG below:
+A PhD student collects some data about patients' weight from a hospital database.
+Some of the patients were given an experimental drug, and the rest were not given any medication.
+The student wants to know whether the experimental drug has a *causal effect* on patients' weight, however, how the hospital determined which patients received the drug is an unknown.
+In this example, *confounding* is going to be a serious concern because there are likely factors that influenced both the treatment assignment and patients' weight.
+Check out the hypothetical DAG (directed acyclic graph) below:

 <p align="center">
 <img height="150" src="https://benchase33.github.io/testing.github.io/assets/prop_scores_img/dag_1.png">
 </p>

-Here, age is a common cause of both treatment assignment and weight, and needs to be properly handled to estimate the causal effect of the treatment on an individual's weight.
-See our <a src = 'https://unbiaseddatablog.github.io/2022-06-18-confounding_modification/'> previous post</a> that walks through confounding and DAGs if this sounds unfamiliar.
-If all confounders are not properly handled, all reported estimates will be biased (i.e, wrong).
+This DAG says age is a *common cause* of both treatment assignment and weight; therefore, it needs to be properly handled to estimate the causal effect of the treatment on an individual's weight.
+Check out our <a href = 'https://unbiaseddatablog.github.io/2022-06-18-confounding_modification/'> previous post</a> that walks through confounding and DAGs if this sounds unfamiliar.
 What should the PhD student do?
 One technique that works well in a scenario like this is *propensity score matching*.
 Let’s break that down into two parts, and then we’ll walk through an example.

 # Matching

 I think about matching as two distinct steps.
 First, we separate our data into treated subjects and untreated subjects.
 In our example, this would be patients who received the experimental drug and patients who did not receive the drug.
 Next, for each treated subject, we find at least one untreated subject that is *similar* to the treated subject.
 If we cannot find a similar untreated subject for a given treated subject, we remove the treated subject from our analysis.
 Untreated subjects that don't get matched to treated subjects also get removed.
 When we’re done, we estimate any causal effects using only the treated subjects and their matches.

-This new population of *matched pairs* will not have any confounders.
+This new population of *matched pairs* will be similar enough that confounders are no longer a threat to our estimates.
+In our example, if all the treated patients were over the age of 65, untreated patients under the age of 50 might not make it into our analysis.

 We use *propensity scores* to determine if two subjects are similar during the matching process.

 # Propensity Scores

-I think of a propensity score as a probability a subject was treated given a set of confounders.
-This probability can be estimated using a logistic regression model, although there are more robust techniques.
+<a id = 'footnote-1-ref'></a>I think of a propensity score as a probability a subject was treated given a set of confounders.
+This probability can be estimated using a logistic regression model, although there are more robust techniques<sup>[1](#myfootnote1)</sup> .
 We say two subjects are similar if the difference between their propensity scores is below some threshold.
 This threshold generally depends on your sample size; in an ideal world with infinite data, we would only use exact matches.
-I think a good rule of thumb is to have the smallest threshold possible without creating a dubious sample size.
+I think a good rule of thumb is to have the smallest threshold possible without creating a dubious sample size (e.g., 10 subjects)

 Matching is only one way we can use propensity scores.
 There are other techniques, such as *stratification*, which have their own pros and cons.